New York Seasonality

-New York seasonality is defined by a later harvest, short growing season and a long harvest of cool weather crops.
-Exact crop and availability times vary from year to year.
+New York’s growing season is defined by a later harvest, shorter growing period, and an extended harvest of cool-weather crops.
+The exact timing and availability of crops can vary from year to year.

 Ask A Farmer